Smart & Final: Casino Guichard-Perrachon S.A. era (1984–2007)

+Apollo Global Management, first era (2007–2012)

 In 2007, the company was acquired by Apollo Global Management.

 In March 2010, Smart & Final announced it would expand into the Colorado market under the SmartCo Foods brand, taking over five former Albertsons locations in the Denver metro area with plans for dozens more stores in the coming years.
 SmartCo stores differed from typical Smart & Final locations in that they were significantly larger and included produce, meat, and bakery departments, as well as a large selection of natural and organic foods.
 In June 2010, the first SmartCo Foods store opened on Parker Road in Denver, and was said to be tailored for the Colorado market.

 In November 2010, only five months after the chain's grand opening, SmartCo Foods announced that it was exiting the Denver market and closing all five of its stores.
 SmartCo Foods attributed its hasty exit from Denver to poor performance chain-wide without any hope for improvement.
 However, the withdrawal may have also been partially due to negotiations resulting in the February 2011 acquisition of the Sprouts Farmers Market which had 9 locations in Colorado.

+Ares Management era (2012–2019)

 In 2012, Apollo sold its stake in Smart & Final to Ares Management for $975 million.
 Smart & Final went public in 2014.

 In 2015, Smart & Final purchased the leases on 32 locations previously operated by Haggen.

+Apollo Global Management, second era (2019–2021)

 In 2019, Apollo once again acquired the chain, for $1.1 billion.
 Deutsche Bank had financed the previous buyout and took a loss.

 On October 30, 2019, Smart & Final introduced two redesigned online shopping portals for consumers and business clients.
 Shoppers can see weekly specials, create grocery lists, shop by recipes, and create profiles that reflect dietary allergies or preferences.
 Business clients can complete online orders and apply for tax exemptions.

+Chedraui era (2021–)

 On May 24, 2021, Mexican supermarket operator Chedraui (via its California-based Bodega Latina subsidiary) announced its intent to acquire Smart & Final from Apollo.
 Subsequently, Bodega Latina changed its name to Chedraui USA.